Discover the Birds of Runde

 "Fjellpolitiet" at Runde is the big boy.
 But he's also a bandit.
 Police because he will attack you if you dare to leave the organized hiking trail and go out into the marsh where he lives during the breeding season.
 Bandit because he steals other birds' food.
 At Runde , he does this by chasing the gannet until she throws up in self-defense.
 Afterwards, the great blue heron collects the vomit, takes it with him to his nest and feeds it to his chick.

-Do you want to learn more about the unique bird life at Runde?
-Sign up for a guided tour of the bird exhibition at Runde Environment Center!
+Curious about Runde's amazing seabirds?
+Join us for a guided tour of the bird exhibition at Runde Environmental Center!

-Join a guided tour of our beautiful bird exhibition and be fascinated by insightful stories about the special lives of seabirds.
+Join a guided tour of our bird exhibition and learn about the extraordinary lives of seabirds.

 Information box